-The gap arises when brands enter the platforms with their own motive – a single motive – underlying their entire organic strategy: to sell more.
+The gap arises when brands enter the platforms with a single motive – underlying their entire organic strategy: to sell more.

-For instance, think about the moment you realize what feels like a friendly conversation is actually a thinly-veiled sales pitch.
-This is the nice-enough gentlemen in the grocery store who ends the conversation with a flimsy business card and promises of "being your own boss", or "supplemental income."
+For instance, think about the moment you realize what feels like a friendly conversation is a thinly veiled sales pitch.
+This is the nice-enough gentleman in the grocery store who ends the conversation with a flimsy business card and promises of "being your own boss" or "supplemental income."
 All for a small orientation fee of $3,000.

 However it happens, there is something inherently unsettling about this moment.

 A brand pushing endless offers through organic social media is the digital equivalent of that moment.

 And now, people are better than ever at detecting when they’re being sold to.
 So, it’s critical to avoid using the platforms – designed for and fueled by the reasons above – to sell or promote offers strictly.